bootchk/solabile/about.md

 ### Audience

-For people who appreciate art, or make things, or are interested in technology.
+For consumers, artists, makers, or techies.

 ### About the technology I use